Engee documentation

 Conclusion

-We have learnt how to use the library GeometricalOptics to describe simple models demonstrating the effects of geometrical optics (the model does not reflect wave effects).
+We learned how to use the library GeometricalOptics to describe simple models that demonstrate the effects of geometric optics (the model does not reflect wave effects).

-In addition to installing the library, we needed 7 lines of code to create a model of ray beam propagation through a lens.
+In addition to installing the library, it took us 7 lines of code to create a model for the propagation of a beam of rays through a lens.